sipeed/sipeed_wiki/docs/hardware/en/maixII/M2A/flash_system.md

 | Feature      | Linux mainline, mutiple contents               | Tiny os                                                |
 | Target users | Geeker, or newer                               | Customization requirements developer                   |

-- For armbian system image it's required to use sd card over than 4GBi
+- For armbian system image it's required to use sdcard over than 4GBi
-- For Tina os it needs sd card over than 512MBi
+- For Tina os it needs sdcard over than 512MBi
-- Low speed sd card will lead a bad experience
+- Low speed sdcard will lead a bad experience

 ## Get image